alexhey1999/Political-Compass-NLP-Classification/README.md

 ### Grapher

-This acts as the conversion between model values to graph values.
+This acts as the conversion between model values and graph values.
 This utilized the calculation detailed in the final report and accessed the www.politicalcompass.org website in order to get an accurate graph.